Narimanz/Traffic-sign-classifier/README.md

 ## 2、Model Architecture

-My final model like VGG consisted of the following layers:
+My final model Inspired by LeNET consisted of the following layers:

 | Layer         		|     Description	        					|
 |:----------------------|:----------------------------------------------|